exploitprotocol/mobile-security-wiki/README.md

 ##Contribute
-It is awesome that want to contribute in this wiki, which would directly help the community.
-Project/Tools which are no longer manintained are not included in this wiki.
+It is awesome to see that you want to contribute in this wiki, which would directly help the community.
+Project/Tools which are no longer maintained are not included in this wiki.
 Please follow one of the ways from below to include tool or resource in this wiki-

 * Tweet the resource to [@exploitprotocol](https://twitter.com/exploitprotocol)